brucemcpherson/dogger/README.md

 # dogger
-a mult user apps script logger
+a mult user apps script logger in Polymer